'Who said I don't want to accept OFWs?': Richard Gomez questions Duterte's source on 'Balik Probinsya' remark

 Ormoc City Mayor Richard Gomez on Friday questioned President Rodrigo Duterte‘s source after the latter claimed that the actor-politician was supposedly against the return of Filipinos to the city under the “Balik Probrinsya” program.

-The city chief shared a screengrab of a news item published on Twitter that fact-checked Duterte’s remarks in his latest national address that discuss updates on the COVID-19 pandemic situation of the country.
+The city chief shared a screengrab of a news item published on Twitter that fact-checked Duterte’s remarks in his latest national address that discussed updates on the COVID-19 pandemic situation of the country.

 “Then we wonder who told the President that I didn’t want to accept [OFWs]?”
 Gomez wrote on his Facebook page.